jrief/django-formset/docs/source/phone-number-field.rst

 This for instance then renders the above phone number for New York as ``(212) 123-4567``.

-However, I strongly advise against using this filter since it makes it impossible to distinguish between phone numbers from different countries.
+However, I strongly advise against using this filter since it makes it hard to distinguish phone numbers from different countries.

 Implementation Details
 ======================

 This ``django-phone-number`` widget is implemented using the npm package libphonenumber-js_.
-This library implements a database with all countries, their landline- and mobile phone prefixes and their formatting conventions.
+This library implements a database with all countries, their landline- and mobile phone prefixes, and their formatting conventions.
 It is a port of Google's libphonenumber library to JavaScript.

 .. _libphonenumber-js: https://github.com/catamphetamine/libphonenumber-js